Another successful year for CAC’s Afterschool Science Clubs!

 - Great for kids!

 - See May 2017 Gainesville Sun article here.

 CAC started its first Science Club pilot project in 2010 with the fifth graders at Caring and Sharing Learning School and Williams Elementary School.
 This was an effort to help students, not just comprehend the Sciences, but to have fun learning them.
 CAC recognized the need for schools, the community and parents to work together to better prepare our children for academic success.

 Presently, we serve Pre-Kindergarten through 5th grades.
 Students and educators have attributed our program to their students’ scoring 4’s and 5’s (highest possible score) on Florida’s State Standardized Science test.
 This program has been very successful!

-We are very proud and appreciative of our Volunteer Partners, which include UF Chemistry Club, Chemist Martin Vala, Entomologist Mike May, UF Biomedical Engineers, the Sierra Club, and a host of other engineers and scientists.
+We are very proud and appreciative of our Volunteer Partners, which include Working Food, UF Chemistry Club, Chemist Martin Vala, Entomologist Mike May, UF Biomedical Engineers, the Sierra Club, and a host of other engineers and scientists.
 We can always use more volunteers, so if you or someone you know would like to participate, please contact us.
 Donations are always welcome, too!

 The positive results of this program are an example of what happens when students, parents, community volunteers and parents work together for a common goal.